apache/ozone/hadoop-hdds/docs/content/design/overwrite-key-only-if-unchanged.md

 The intention of this initial design is to make as few changes to Ozone as possible to enable overwriting a key if it has not changed.

-It would be possible to have separate UpdateIDs for metadata changes and data changes to give a more fine grained approach.
+It would be possible to have separate generation IDs for metadata changes and data changes to give a more fine grained approach.

 It would also be possible to expose these IDs over the S3 interface as well as the Java interface.

 However both these options required more changes to Ozone and more API surface to test and support.

 The changes suggested here are small, and carry little risk to existing operations if the new field is not passed.
-They also do not rule out extending the idea to cover a separate metadata UpdateID if such a thing is desired by enough users.
+They also do not rule out extending the idea to cover a separate metadata generation if such a thing is desired by enough users.